vzctl/RationalReads/README.md

 Welcome to the RationalReads codebase!
-Below, you can see a list of bugs, design flaws, features to be implemented in the next release, and possible other features which may eventually be implemented.
+Below, you can see a list of bugs, design flaws, features to be implemented in the next release, and possible other features which may eventually be added.

 Most of the code unique to this app can be found in one of two places - [app/assets/javascript](https://github.com/Amit-P-Amin/RationalReads/tree/master/app/assets/javascripts), which contains the majority of the client-side code, and [app/models](https://github.com/Amit-P-Amin/RationalReads/tree/master/app/models), which contains the majority of the server-side code.